 This might seem fairly obvious for most people but surprisingly one persons best juicer could be someone else's juicing nightmare that spends most of it's life stuck in a cupboard after purchase.
-For some, the concept of best might equate to most expensive and it's also surprising how many people use this logic and end up sending back their expensive twin gear juicers because they are unsuitable for the majority of people.
-There are many more examples but here are a few aspects of juicer choice to help point you in the right direction.
+For some, the concept of 'best' might equate to most expensive and it's also surprising how many people use this logic and end up sending back their expensive twin gear model because they are unsuitable for the majority of people.
+There are many more examples but here are a few aspects of juicer choices to help point you in the right direction.

 Ease of Use

 There's nothing really challenging about using any of our juicers but some do take a little more getting used to than others.
 Centrifugals are the commonest format and these are pretty intuitive and easy to assemble and use.
 Most don't require further adjustments once they are assembled but some masticating juicers do offer a range of pulp pressure adjustments.
 This means you can set the force used to press the juice, so for example fibrous ingredients might require a high pulp pressure while soft berries need less.
 This isn't really that difficult to figure out but it is one extra thing to do if you prefer a 'set it and forget it' approach.
 In terms of ease of use, starting with the easiest, the pecking order is Centrifugal Juicers (plus the rather unique Champion Juicer), followed closely by Vertical Slow Juicers, then Single Auger Juicers and finally the most complicated are Twin Gear Juicers.
 If you are a motivated juice enthusiast, then even the Twin Gear Juicers shouldn't present much of a problem if you are happy to trade a little time for a little extra nutrition.

 Ease Of Cleaning